 "I won't blame it on anything, sissy!
 Just shut up and play!"
 Riley yelled back as her pigtails waved backward and forward.

-Tony winked at her and without hesitation, he pitched it, sending the ball violently rotating straight to Riley's torso.
+Tony chuckled at her and without hesitation he pitched it, sending the ball violently rotating straight to Riley's torso.
 But before it could hit her, she swayed the bat with all her little mighty force and the ball went directly outside the fence.

 "Homerun!"
 Riley shouted in victory as the boys of her team came and lifted her up.

-"Yeah, yeah, yeah," Tony broke the celebration off, "I want another play."
+"Yeah, yeah, yeah," Tony broke the celebration off.
+"I want another match."

 "What's the matter, Tony?
 Not so happy now that a girl beat ya, huh?"
-Riley hopped off from Big Mikey's shoulders and walked towards Tony and his team.
+Riley hopped off from Big Mikey's shoulders and walked toward Tony and his team.

 Tony spat his gum to the arena's soil.
-"Ok, you won this time but tomorrow, I want a playback!"
+"Alight, you won this time, but I want a playback!
+Tomorrow."

 "Fine!
 I'm no chicken."
 Riley crossed her arms around her chest and stuck out her tongue.

-"You're not a chicken?
-Ok, then... go and get the ball."
+"You're not a chicken, huh?
+Okay, then... go and get the ball."
 Tony pointed the fence with his index finger while a figment of a smirk appeared around his mouth.

 "I thought you said you weren't a chicken!”